Cam Newton Player Prop Bets for NFL Week 18 | Carolina vs. Tampa Bay 1/9/2022

 Season Stats

-- Newton leads Carolina with 684 passing yards (97.7 ypg) on 69-of-126 with four touchdowns against five interceptions this season.
+- Newton leads Carolina with 684 passing yards (97.7 per game) and has a 54.8% completion percentage this year (69-of-126) while throwing four touchdowns and five interceptions.

-- He has tacked on 230 rushing yards on 47 carries (plus five touchdowns), averaging 32.9 yards per game.
+- He also adds 230 rushing yards (32.9 ypg) on 47 carries while scoring five touchdowns on the ground.

-- The Panthers, who rank 29th in the NFL in points scored, have attempted a pass 56.4% of the time while running the ball 43.6% of the time.
+- The Panthers have called a pass in 56.4% of their plays from scrimmage this year while running the ball 43.6% of the time.
+This offensive attack ranks 29th in the NFL in points scored.

-- Newton has thrown seven passes in the red zone this season, 6.2% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Newton's matchup with the Buccaneers.